Qu'Appelle River: Saskwater-Buffalo Pound Lake regional non-potable water supply system

 Located 30 km northeast of Moose Jaw, Buffalo Pound Lake is the first major lake along the path of the Qu'Appelle river after being released from the Qu'Appelle River Dam at Lake Diefenbaker.
 At levels of full supply, Buffalo Pound Lake holds 91,987,000 m3 of water that is used for recreation, industrial operations and to supply water to roughly one quarter of the province.
 This non-potable water supply system is intended to service the needs of multiple industrial customers and meet the ever-growing demands of the Belle Plaine area, particularly with respect to potash mining operations.
-The proposed project consists of three main parts: an intake and pumping station, a pipeline to carry water to an area south of Kronau, Saskatchewan, and a booster station located along the route of the pipeline.
+The proposed project consists of three main parts: an intake and pumping station, a pipeline to carry water to an area south of Kronau, Saskatchewan, and a booster station along the route of the pipeline.
 A number of potential environmental impacts have been identified.
 Firstly, the proposed water pipeline would cause ground disturbance and would cross over two major tributaries of the Qu'Appelle River: the Moose Jaw River and Wascana Creek.
 Included in the Environmental Impact Statement was the acknowledgement that Buffalo Pound contains at least two species of concern: bigmouth buffalo and the chestnut lamprey.
 There is concern that development may further threaten these and other fish species.
 There would be the reduction of habitat for several rare plant and animal species that are known to exist in the area.
 These include: big bluestem, few flowered aster, low milkvetch, lesser navarretia, Kelsey's cryptanthe, the burrowing owl, the piping plover, and the northern leopard frog.
 This project could also contribute to the loss or alteration of heritage resources used by First Nations and Metis peoples.
 Increased volume of traffic from vehicles is a concern as well as the ongoing maintenance of the river channels, pipelines, and pumping stations for years to come.